Background pattern

 • Allergic reactions (hypersensitivity).

-• Headache, states of excitement, tremors, nervousness, insomnia, convulsions.
+• Headache, excitement, tremors, nervousness, insomnia, seizures.

 • Increased urine production (diuresis).

-By reporting adverse effects, you can contribute to providing more information about the safety of this medication.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 No special storage conditions are required.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the packaging after EXP.
+The expiry date is the last day of the month indicated.

-6. Content of the packaging and additional information
+6. Contents of the pack and other information

-Appearance of the product and content of the packaging
+Appearance of the product and contents of the pack

 VEGAL FARMACEUTICA, S.L.

-Vía de las Dos Castillas9C, portal 2, 2º C
+Vía de las Dos Castillas 9C, portal 2, 2º C

 28224 Pozuelo de Alarcón – Madrid.
 Spain.